 Startups also possess specific knowledge and develop unique business practices.
 A newly-hired employee needs time to adapt and learn about the internal processes and procedures.
 This not only involves the product itself but company structure, personnel, management, meetings, training, mentoring, evaluations, etc. Therefore, the question for a Tech product company is: “Are you ready to pay for training the outsourcer’s employees?”
 Especially when you know that they could easily shift that developer to another project, or worse, create a competing product.

-Keeping these features in mind, many tech startups prefer having their own in-house teams, yet there are also several cases when outsourcing some IT-related activities may be the right choice.
+Keeping these features in mind and weighing all pros and cons of product vs. project mindset, many tech startups prefer having their own in-house teams.
+Yet there are also several cases when outsourcing some IT-related activities may be the right choice.

 When outsourcing can pay off